By Brittany Tiplady

 5251 Oak St, Vancouver

-The annual Festival of Lights at the VanDusen Garden is arguable one of the most beloved holiday events in Vancouver proper, boasting over one million lights around the grounds and garden.
-Lighting up Vancouver from December 1-January 6, VanDusen draws an impressive crowd every year, so grab your tickets early!
-The City of Vancouver website already predicts that the festival will be sold out from December 15-24.
+The annual Festival of Lights at the VanDusen Garden is arguably one of the most beloved holiday events in Vancouver proper, boasting over one million lights around the grounds and garden.
+Lighting up Vancouver from November 30 – January 5, VanDusen draws an impressive crowd every year, so grab your tickets early!
+The City of Vancouver website already predicts that the festival will be sold out from December 14-24.
 Head on over to Instagram and follow the hashtag #VanDusenFOL

-Truffles Kitchen at VanDusen Gardens is open in December from 9 AM to 3 PM, and then open from 4:30 PM-late for Festival of Lights guests.
+Truffles Kitchen at VanDusen Gardens is open in December from 9 AM to 3 PM and then open from 4:30 PM to 9 PM for Festival of Lights guests.

 Aurora Winter Festival